owlbarn/tutorial/book/case-nst/README.md

 We have introduced several CNN architectures to perform image detection task in the previous chapter.
 We choose to use VGG19 since its follows a simple linear stack structure and is proved to have good performance.
 We have built the VGG19 network structure in [this gist](https://gist.github.com/jzstark/da5cc7f771bc8d9699cedc491b23f856).
-It contains 38 layers in total.
+It contains 38 layers in total, and we prepared pre-trained weights for it.

 ### Content Reconstruction

 From the image detection case, we know that the CNN extract features layer by layer until the features are so abstract that it can give an answer such as "this is a car" "this is an apple" etc.
 Therefore, we can use the feature map to reconstruct content of an image.